supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/08-Explore-data-warehouse.md

 Azure Synapse Analytics is built on a scalable set capabilities to support enterprise data warehousing; including file-based data analytics in a data lake as well as large-scale relational data warehouses and the data transfer and transformation pipelines used to load them.
 In this lab, you'll explore how to use a dedicated SQL pool in Azure Synapse Analytics to store and query data in a relational data warehouse.

-This lab will take approximately **45** minutes to complete.

-## Provision an Azure Synapse Analytics workspace
+## Task 1: Provision an Azure Synapse Analytics workspace

-An Azure Synapse Analytics *workspace* provides a central point for managing data and data processing runtimes.
-You can provision a workspace using the interactive interface in the Azure portal, or you can deploy a workspace and resources within it by using a script or template.
-In most production scenarios, it's best to automate provisioning with scripts and templates so that you can incorporate resource deployment into a repeatable development and operations (*DevOps*) process.

 In this exercise, you'll use a combination of a PowerShell script and an ARM template to provision Azure Synapse Analytics.

-1. Sign into the [Azure portal](https://portal.azure.com) at `https://portal.azure.com`.
-2. Use the **[\>_]** button to the right of the search bar at the top of the page to create a new Cloud Shell in the Azure portal, selecting a ***PowerShell*** environment and creating storage if prompted.
+1. Use the **[\>_]** button to the right of the search bar at the top of the page to create a new Cloud Shell in the Azure portal, selecting a ***PowerShell*** environment and creating storage if prompted.
 The cloud shell provides a command line interface in a pane at the bottom of the Azure portal, as shown here:

     ![Azure portal with a cloud shell pane](./images/cloud-shell.png)

     > **Note**: If you have previously created a cloud shell that uses a *Bash* environment, use the the drop-down menu at the top left of the cloud shell pane to change it to ***PowerShell***.

-3. Note that you can resize the cloud shell by dragging the separator bar at the top of the pane, or by using the **&#8212;**, **&#9723;**, and **X** icons at the top right of the pane to minimize, maximize, and close the pane.
+2. Note that you can resize the cloud shell by dragging the separator bar at the top of the pane, or by using the **&#8212;**, **&#9723;**, and **X** icons at the top right of the pane to minimize, maximize, and close the pane.
 For more information about using the Azure Cloud Shell, see the [Azure Cloud Shell documentation](https://docs.microsoft.com/azure/cloud-shell/overview).

-4. In the PowerShell pane, enter the following commands to clone this repo:
+3. In the PowerShell pane, enter the following commands to clone this repo:

     ```
     rm -r dp500 -f
     git clone https://github.com/MicrosoftLearning/DP-500-Azure-Data-Analyst dp500
     ```

-5. After the repo has been cloned, enter the following commands to change to the folder for this lab and run the **setup.ps1** script it contains:
+4. After the repo has been cloned, enter the following commands to change to the folder for this lab and run the **setup.ps1** script it contains:

     ```
     cd dp500/Allfiles/03
     ./setup.ps1
     ```

-6. If prompted, choose which subscription you want to use (this will only happen if you have access to multiple Azure subscriptions).
+5. If prompted, choose which subscription you want to use (this will only happen if you have access to multiple Azure subscriptions).
-7. When prompted, enter a suitable password to be set for your Azure Synapse SQL pool.
+6. When prompted, enter a suitable password to be set for your Azure Synapse SQL pool.

     > **Note**: Be sure to remember this password!

-8. Wait for the script to complete - this typically takes around 15 minutes, but in some cases may take longer.
+7. Wait for the script to complete - this typically takes around 15 minutes, but in some cases may take longer.
 While you are waiting, review the [What is dedicated SQL pool in Azure Synapse Analytics?](https://docs.microsoft.com/azure/synapse-analytics/sql-data-warehouse/sql-data-warehouse-overview-what-is) article in the Azure Synapse Analytics documentation.

-## Explore the data warehouse schema
+## Task 2: Explore the data warehouse schema

 In this lab, the data warehouse is hosted in a dedicated SQL pool in Azure Synapse Analytics.

-### Start the dedicated SQL pool
+### Task 2.1: Start the dedicated SQL pool

 1. After the script has completed, in the Azure portal, go to the **dp500-*xxxxxxx*** resource group that it created, and select your Synapse workspace.
 2. In the **Overview** page for your Synapse workspace, in the **Open Synapse Studio** card, select **Open** to open Synapse Studio in a new browser tab; signing in if prompted.